A mixture is defined as:

 This is shown in the diagrams below:

 Shown here is a mixture of elements.
 An element contains only one type of atom and, because these atoms are not combined, it is a mixture of elements.
+We can say this mixture is impure, that's because there are different elements present here.

 Shown here is a mixture of compounds.
 A compound is made of two or more elements chemically joined together.
 Look closely at the diagram and you will see the two different compounds but, because they are not joined to each other, it is a mixture of compounds.